Level 2 Award for Forest School Assistants

 Do you support learners outside of the face-to-face training?

-Between training days we are available for tutorial support.
+Between training days we are available for tutorial support and group zoom meet ups.
 We will also supplement your learning by offering free online resources, links to best practice, current research and inspiring ideas all of which will help you to complete your portfolio.
 There may opportunities to see our work in practice, and a network of other Forest School staff to connect with.

 How do I submit my portfolio?

 You will submit your portfolio within 6/9 months of starting the programme.
 We usually ask for it in month 5 and will ask you to submit it via google drive, which is a safe and environmentally effective way to send written work.
 If you use other means of evidencing your work, we will agree the best way to submit it.

 The cost of the course

 The course costs £525 for 5 days of training and support over the year.

 Courses are delivered by Wild about our woods do not charge VAT.

 What are the next dates of the course

 The course takes place in Barnet and Haringey woodlands on the following dates: